Rosalba Neri: Gialli and erotic horror films

 Perhaps Neri's best-known films are from the horror genre.
 Credited as Sara Bay, she played Tania Frankenstein, the daughter of the monster's creator, in 1971's Lady Frankenstein.
 Tania was willing to take her father's work to new – and frightening – levels.
 It is considered a B movie classic.

-In 1972, she starred in The Devil's Wedding Night as Lady Dracula, a vampire who uses Dracula's ring to lure young virgins to her home so she can murder them and bathe in their blood (à la the medieval Countess Elizabeth Báthory).
+In 1973, she starred in The Devil's Wedding Night as Lady Dracula, a vampire who uses Dracula's ring to lure young virgins to her home so she can murder them and bathe in their blood (à la the medieval Countess Elizabeth Báthory).
 In Italy, it was released as Il Plenilunio dell Vergini (Full Moon of the Virgins).

 Retirement

-Neri would appear in a few more films, such as: No Way Out (1973), Loving Cousins (1974), Blood River (1974) and Il pomicione (1976), which is her last credited film.
-In 1985, she appeared in the Italian miniseries Olga e I suoi figli (Olga and her children).
+Neri appeared in a few more films, such as: No Way Out (1973), Loving Cousins (1974), Blood River (1974) and Il Pomicione (1976), which is her last credited film.